2000 World Series: New York Mets

 This series marked the second year in a row that a World Series matchup would be a repeat from the regular season.
-The Yankees had beaten the Mets 4-2 in six games from June 9–10 and July 7–9 (including a double header on July 8).
-This was also the very first time a World Series champion would beat the World Series loser in both the regular season and the World Series.
+The Yankees had beaten the Mets 4–2 in six games from June 9–10 and July 7–9 (including a double header on July 8).
+This was also the first time a World Series champion would beat the World Series loser in both the regular season and the World Series.